 The fragmented incisor NMB-Cm.478 is roughly oval in transverse section, with a longest axis in anteroposterior direction, the diameter diminishing distally and a flattened medial side.
 The distal curvature, caudally and laterally, is weakly developed.
 The specimen shows wear facets on the distal side and at the tip.

 The D4 is trilophodont and elongated.
 The protoloph is anteriorly convex and the metaloph is nearly straight.
-The tritoloph is anteriorly strongly convex and incomplete, the lingual and labial cones are separated by a notch.
+The tritoloph is anteriorly strongly convex and incomplete; the lingual and labial cones are separated by a notch.
 The postparacrista and the postmetacrista are well-developed, extending posterolingually downward and reaching the rear loph.
 The anterior and posterior cingula are present, the anterior one being strongly pronounced and connected to the paracone by a faint crista.
 The transverse valleys are lingually faintly closed by a reduced lingual cingulum.
 The labial cingulum is almost completely lacking, only faint labial rugosities are observable at the level of the paracone.

 The P4 is moderately worn, incomplete (enamel only partly preserved around the outline of the crown), slightly wider than long and trapezoidal in occlusal view.
 The ectoflexus is very smooth and the mesostyle barely distinct.
 The protoloph is complete, reaching the paracone, whereas the metaloph is in contact with the metacone but not fused with it.
 The hypocone extends anterolabially downward by a praehypocrista.
 The cingulum is absent labially, is anteriorly and posteriorly strong and continuous, and is labially reduced to the opening of median valley.
 The latter bears a strong entostyle in contact with the hypocone but separated from the protocone.
 The two lingual roots are isolated and the two lingual ones are in contact, just separated by a vertical groove.